AtesComp/rdf-transform/README.md

 * Properly recognize the Row verses Record parameters and processing (row and record visitors)
 * Properly parse IRIs for valid structure, absolute and relative, using a base IRI as needed
 * Added two GREL functions:
-  * "toIRIString" - transforms and properly validates a string as an IRI component
+  * "toIRIString" - (replaces "urlify") transforms and properly validates a string as an IRI component
   * "toStrippedLiteral" - end trims a string with all known Unicode whitespace and non-breaking space characters
 * Properly process an IRI's Condensed IRI Expression (CIRIE) for output / export
 * Reserve flushing of scaled statements buffers (user definable) to speed exports